nkdAgility/azure-devops-migration-tools/docs/configuration.md

 project and when migrating work items.

-These remapping rules are applied with a higher priority than the `PrevixProjectToNodes` option.
+These remapping rules are applied with a higher priority than the `PrefixProjectToNodes` option.
 This means that if no declared rule matches the path and the `PrefixProjectToNodes` option is enabled, then the old behavior is used.